dan-k-k/transactionAPI/README.md

 ## Transaction Analysis API

-A decoupled RESTful API and ETL pipeline that ingests, processes, and analyzes large volumes of simulated transaction data.
+A decoupled RESTful API and ETL pipeline that ingests, processes, and analyses large volumes of simulated transaction data.

 ---